 With the many after-school activities and athletic team practices, parents are busier than ever, so they might be tempted to forego making their kids’ lunches.
 Lisa Money, RDN, said not to worry!
 According to a Tufts University 2018 study, school lunches are the single healthiest source of food consumed by American children and adults.
-And because of the pandemic, school lunches will be offered for free through June 2022.

 Whether you choose to make your own or let your child choose the school lunch, you can feel good about your child’s nutrition with these easy tips:

 - Always pack fruits and veggies to provide vitamins and fiber.
 A serving is ½ cup or about six baby carrots or one medium orange.
 Don’t forget cut watermelon, pineapple or cherry tomatoes.